shot-codes/threlte/apps/docs-next/src/examples/rapier/basic-car-controller/Level/Elements/README.md

 	- This event needs to be emitted from Elements that are used as checkpoints.
 Their name must start with "Checkpoint".
 - `on:finishreached`
 	- There can be many finish elements in the level.
 A finish is only reached when the player has reached all checkpoints before it.

+On top of that, an element MUST emit a `load` event when it is loaded.